Advanced BPMN concepts#

 Compensation#

-It is usual in BPMN that the same result can be achieved in multiple ways.
-For example, in testing, one must usually setup the environment before running the tests and clean up after the tests.
-Obviously, this can be achieved with just the basic BPMN constructs:
+It is common in BPMN that the same outcome can be modelled in multiple ways.
+For example, releasing a reserved resource when a process is cancelled can be achieved with just basic BPMN constructs:

 ../_images/without-compensation.svg

-Alternatively, the same can be achieved with a compensation event and accompanying compensation tasks connected to the tasks they are about to compensate if tasks have been executed successfully:
+Alternatively, the same can be achieved with a compensation event plus accompanying compensation tasks attached via boundary events to the tasks they would undo (assuming those tasks completed successfully):

 ../_images/with-compensation.svg

-When a process ends with compensation end event, the process engine will automatically execute the compensation tasks for the tasks that have been successfully executed. with-compensation.bpmn#
+When a process ends with a compensation end event, the engine automatically executes the attached handlers for successfully completed tasks, in reverse completion order. with-compensation.bpmn#

 Multi-instance#